OleVik/grav-theme-scholar/README.md

     - [x] Move components into root-level directory, keeping templates, Schema, and assets separate
       - Theme.css still remains collective
     - [x] Schema-type in ARIA determined dynamically
+  - [x] Move logic from Twig-extensions into API
+- [x] JS: Search needs to be clickable, not focusable, for A11Y - disappears on tab
 - [x] Components loader for Page Types (templates)
   - [ ] Separate metadata.html.twig into generalized and specific for templates
   - [ ] Admin: List or checkboxes?
-- [ ] Move logic from Twig-extensions into API
+- [x] Git link logic
 - [ ] Map features to settings
   - [ ] Admin blueprints